-Number of units: 2 Faculty: CAPAL Fees: \$40 Board Developed Course Contact: Mr P. Todd - Head Teacher CAPAL HSC exam: Yes ATAR: Yes - Category A Ms K. Ishikawa Prerequisites: Nil Corequisites: Nil
+Number of units: 2 Faculty: CAPAL Fees: \$40

+Board Developed Course Contact: Mr Paul Todd - Head Teacher CAPAL

+HSC exam: Yes ATAR: Yes - Category A Ms Kristina Ishikawa

+Prerequisites: Nil Corequisites: Nil

-Exclusions: Japanese Continuers; Japanese Extension; Japanese In Context; Japanese and Literature.
+Exclusions: Japanese Continu ers; Japanese Extension; Japa nese In Context; Japanese and Literature.

-Eligibility: Strict eligibility rules apply to the study of this subject.
-Check with your teacher or refer to Languages courses Eligibility Criteria.
+es apply to the study of this su efer to Languages courses Elig -

+Course description

 This course provides students with the opportunity to develop their linguistic and intercultural knowledge and understanding, and the speaking, listening, reading and writing skills to communicate in Japanese.
 Topics covered provide contexts in which students develop their communication skills in Japanese and their knowledge and understanding of language and culture.

-Topics studied through two interdependent perspectives, the personal world and Japanese communities, provide contexts in which students develop their communication skills in Japanese and their knowledge and understanding of language and culture.
+Topics studied through two interdependent perspectives, the personal world and Japanese communities, provide contexts

-Students' skills in, and knowledge of Japanese will be developed through tasks associated with a range of texts and text types, which reflect the topics.
-Students will also gain an insight into the culture and language of Japanese-speaking communities through the study of a range of texts.
+culture. panese and their knowledge and understanding of language and

+- s.
+Students will also gain an in loped through tasks associated with a range of texts and text nsight into the culture and language of Japanese-speaking

+Year 11 and 12

+What students learn

-Students will develop the linguistic and intercultural knowledge and understanding, and the speaking, listening, reading and writing skills to communicate in Japanese.
+Students will develop the ling and writing skills to communi edge and understanding, and the speaking, listening, reading

-- Family life, home and neighbourhood
+• Family life, home and ne ighbourhood

-- People, places and communities
+People, places and comm nunities

-- · Education and work
+Education and work

-- Friends, recreation and pastimes
+Friends, recreation and p pastimes

-- Holidays, travel and tourism
+Holidays, travel and tour ism

-- Future plans and aspirations.
+Future plans and aspirati ions.

-Nil
+Course requirements Nil

-Assessment: The Byron Bay High School Assessment Procedures and Schedules document details the course assessment program.
-It is issued at course commencement and includes the number and types of assessment tasks, components and weightings, and the scheduling of tasks.
-There will be a maximum of three tasks in Year 11 and four tasks in Year 12.
+program.
+It is issued at course e commencement and include dures and Schedules document details the course assessment es the number and types of assessment tasks, components and ximum of three tasks in Year 11 and four tasks in Year 12.

-Careers: Hospitality Worker, Tourist Guide, Travel Agent, Diplomatic Service Operator, Translator/Interpreter, Media Representative, Trade Officer, Financial Advisor, Teacher.
+Careers: Hospitality Worker, Representative, Trade Officer Diplomatic Service Operator, Translator/Interpreter, Media